 Strategy 1: Shift the Channel Mix From Agency-Dependent to Direct

-The data-driven approach to channel mix optimisation begins with tracking the source of every hire — not just where candidates were found, but where qualified, offered, and accepted candidates were found — and calculating the cost-per-qualified-candidate from each channel.
-In most Indian organisations, this analysis reveals that:
+Channel optimisation starts by tracking the source of every hire.
+Organisations should measure where qualified, offered, and accepted candidates originate and calculate the cost-per-qualified-candidate for each channel.
+Typically, this analysis reveals that:

 - Employee referrals produce the highest quality-to-cost ratio — referral hires are typically less expensive, faster to hire, and longer-tenured than agency hires